Investor: Kevin O’Leary

 Crowdfunding isn't just about fundraising.

-Recognize the difference between what's important and what's urgent.
+Recognize what's important vs. urgent.

 Related: 5 Lessons I've Learned From Over 200 Successful Entrepreneurs